8 things you probably didn’t know about C#

 ((List<string>)x.AllStrings).Add("Hello");

-Even AsEnumerable won’t help as that’s a LINQ method that does nothing :( You can use AsReadOnly which creates a wrapper over the list that throws when you try and set anything however and provides a good pattern for doing similar things with your own classes should you need to expose a subset of internal structures if unavoidable.
+Even AsEnumerable won’t help as that’s a LINQ method that does nothing :( You can use AsReadOnly, which creates a wrapper over the list that throws when you try and set anything, however, and provides a good pattern for doing similar things with your classes should you need to expose a subset of internal structures if unavoidable.

 4. Variables in methods can be scoped with just braces

 In Pascal you had to declare all the variables your function would use at the start of the function.
-Thankfully today the declarations can live next to their assignment and use which prevents acidentally using the variable before you intended to.
+Thankfully, declarations today can live next to their assignment, which prevents accidentally using the variable before you intended to.

-What it doesn’t do is stop you using it after you intended.
-Given that for/if/while/using etc. all allow a nested scope it should come as only mild surprise that you can declare variables within braces without a keyword to achieve the same result:
+What it doesn’t do is to prevent you from using it after you intended.
+Given that for/if/while/using and such allow a nested scope, it should come as no surprise that you can declare variables within braces without a keyword to achieve the same result:

 private void MultipleScopes() {